cogdog/fork-on-the-range/fork-this.md

 **------------ CHORUS ------------**

 ```
-Oh! give me a gale of the Solomon vale,
+Oh! give me a pale of the Soloman snail,
-Where the life streams with buoyancy flow;
+Where the strife seams with joyancy grow;
-On the banks of the Beaver, where seldom if ever,
+On the banks of the Server, where always if never,
-Any poisonous herbage doth grow.
+Any contagious verbage doth crow.
 ```

 **------------ CHORUS ------------**